Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 Renaming all occurrences of a symbol, searching for definitions and usage come to mind.
 Thanks to the Language Server Protocol (LSP) such tools are [available](https://github.com/neoclide/coc.nvim) in Vim :heart:

-So why do I think this qualifies as a caveit?
+So why do I think this qualifies as a caveat?

 1. Because some tech stacks benefit from additional tooling and configuring Vim for every stack is hard (inspection tools, REPL integration, ...).